cran/NMproject/README.md

 -   100% flexibility through tracked manual edits to model files
 -   Customisable to multiple infrastructure types

-[Two-minute YouTube
-summary](https://www.youtube.com/watch?v=b7oBb6QZub8) *WARNING: this is the prototype “alpha” interface.
-The new interface has a different syntax and is not backwards compatible.
-Video is to be replaced*

 ## Installation

 You can install the released version of NMproject from